Fningalready/Fningalready.github.io/_posts/2020-12-29-all-content-E-L.markdown

 ### Edelwelss

 * The unique furry petals and leaves of the Edelweiss hint at its romantic meaning, but it’s the white color that gives it the symbolism of purity and innocence.
-It is widely used as a symbol of rugged individualism and exploring the wilderness due to its growth in the high altitudes of the Alps.
+It is widely used as a symbol of rugged individualism and exploring the wilderness due to its growth in the high altitudes of the Alps[1].
 <br>

 * Edelweiss is not widely used as a fresh cut flower in bouquets, but it is often given as a gift in dried form.
-Dried Edelweiss are great for commemorating a visit to the Alps or Austria and Switzerland.
+Dried Edelweiss are great for commemorating a visit to the Alps or Austria and Switzerland[1].
 <br>

 * As a symbolic gift, it can also inspire someone’s adventurous side or indicate your romantic devotion.
-Even Edelweiss themed gifts are good for sending a clear message of how you feel to someone.
+Even Edelweiss themed gifts are good for sending a clear message of how you feel to someone[1].

 ![]({{ site.baseurl }}/images/Edelwelss.jpg)
 <br>

+1. Flower Meaning, 2018. *The Edelweiss Flower: Its Meaning & Symbolism.* [online].
+Available at: <https://www.flowermeaning.com/edelweiss-flower-meaning/> [Accessed 12 April 2022].

 ***